shipwright-io/community/ships/0025-event-driven-builds.md

 ## Motivation

-This enhancement proposal aims to API to enable users to express the intent to have their builds also triggered by events from a Git Repository.
+This enhancement proposal aims to provide an API to enable users to express the intent of having their builds triggered by events from a Git Repository.

 ### Goals